foundriesio/docs/source/reference/linux-building.rst

 The Linux microPlatform sources can be placed in any directory on your workstation, as long it provides enough disk space for the complete build.
-This uses the Repo tool to fetch a variety of Git repositories at known-good revisions, and keep them in sync as time goes on.
+This uses the `Google Repo`_ tool to fetch a variety of Git repositories at known-good revisions, and keep them in sync as time goes on.

-(If you're new to Repo and want to know more, see :ref:`ref-zephyr-repo`.)

 #.
 Make an installation directory for the Linux microPlatform, and
    change into its directory::